Wasted-Audio/ryukau_LV2Plugins/docs/dev_note/code_walkthrough.md

 };
 ```

 Lifetime of `dsp` must be same with entire lifetime of `Plugin` class.
 This is because I'm not sure about how DAW access `Plugin`.
 It's possible that different threads access different method of `Plugin` at same time.
-If that happens, changing instance pointed by `dsp` causes segmentation fault.
+If that happens, changing instance pointed by `dsp` may causes segmentation fault.

-For example, think about this implementation:
+For example, consider this implementation:

 ```cpp
 void SomePlugin::sampleRateChanged(double newSampleRate) {